Frequently Asked Questions

 Do I need to buy a book?

-All new students on full time English courses qualify for one free course book when paying the registration fee.
-When students change level they will need to buy the new book for that level.
-The average cost of a course book at KAE is £25.
+All new students on full-time English courses qualify for one free course book when paying the registration fee.
+If a student changes level, they will need to buy a new course book.
+The cost of a course book at KAE is £30.

 How many students are in each class?